sfidanza/worldcup/README.md

 # worldcup

-A site to follow the calendar and results of the FIFA worldcup competitions.
+A site to follow the calendar and results of the FIFA worldcup and other competitions.
 It is deployed live at:

 - <https://worldcup.dagobah-online.com>